followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/5 Default Appointment Template/disabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not an appointment must be displayed disabled.
+Specifies whether an appointment should be disabled.
 <!--/shortDescription-->

 <!--fullDescription-->